Ballot questions affecting the Paradise Valley Unified School District will be on the November 5, 2019 ballot for residents within our boundaries.

 |Textbooks and Instructional Materials||$5.96 million|

-The override funding will amount to $44.87 over seven years.
+The override funding will amount to $44.87 million over seven years.

 PVSchools Capital Profile